UgnisSoftware/design-system-builder/README.md

 # Why use Ugnis?

 1.)
+Works across frameworks.
+Useful when migrating to a new framework.
+2.)
 Own your components - usually adapting external components is difficult, but visual editor makes it easy.
-2.)
+3.)
 Create a uniform component library for your company/project.
-3.) *Future proof* - writing Ugnis to <insert a new framework name here> transformer is trivial.
+4.) *Future proof* - writing Ugnis to <insert a new framework name here> transformer is trivial.
+As is updating to a new Ugnis version.

 # Why have we created Ugnis